Forest Hill Chase: Forest Hill Chase redevelopment (1981–90)

-In 1981, centre management engaged Meldrum Burrows & Partners to conduct a feasibility study concerning a proposed remodelling and expansion of Forest Hill.
-Their study highlighted that Forest Hill was primarily populated by small convenience stores and lower-order comparison goods retailers, lacking both a department store and a large discount store capable of offering a diverse range of merchandise.
-This absence of variety put Forest Hill at a competitive disadvantage against rival shopping centres, which were evolving to meet consumer demands for one-stop shopping experiences.

-Furthermore, the outdoor centre's facilities were found lacking in several key areas.
-It provided insufficient amenities for shoppers, including inadequate weather protection in numerous locations, a lack of air conditioning in various shops and common areas, and limited space for display and promotional activities.
-A proposed $100 million redevelopment would see replacement of the original outdoor centre with a multi-level, indoor mall with 210 tenancies, a 450-seat gourmet food court with an indoor charity fountain and glass elevator, a fresh food market, and parking for about 3000 cars.
+In 1981, centre management engaged Meldrum Burrows & Partners to conduct a feasibility study into a proposed remodelling and expansion of Forest Hill.
+A proposed $100 million redevelopment would see replacement of the original centre with a multi-level, indoor mall with 210 tenancies, a 450-seat gourmet food court with an indoor charity fountain and glass elevator, a fresh food market, and parking for about 3000 cars.
 Architects Buchan, Laird and Bawden, who were chosen to design the redevelopment, took inspiration from the St. Louis Galleria in Missouri.

 The two atriums feature large skylights, constructed with polycarbonate and reticulated steel, with a barrel vault shape.
 The food court originally had a late-19th century French spelter statue of a winged figure holding a clock that stood 2.4 metres high.
-The City Of Nunawading approved the project in July 1986 and works commenced in August with the demolition of six houses on Flora Grove to free up space for a reconstruction of the car park and roadworks to develop Pacific Way; an access and bypass route to service the redevelopment.
+Council approved the project in mid-1986 and works commenced with the demolition of houses on Flora Grove to free up space for a reconstruction of the car park.

+The iconic rocket playground removed to make way for redevelopment of the centre in June 1987.
+It was subsequently restored by parents of the Syndal South Primary School and erected in the playground of the school where it is still in use today.
 The old, outdoor shops were demolished in August 1987 except for a row of three stores next to the Mahoneys Road pedestrian entrance, which remain there today.
-The split-level indoor "Marketplace" addition, completed in 1976, was also retained but majorly reconfigured to accommodate new tenancies including a multi-level Harris Scarfe store.
+The split-level indoor building was also retained and reconfigured to accommodate new tenants including a multi-level Harris Scarfe store.

 The first stage of the expanded centre opened on 12 September 1989, and 113 shops were operating by July 1990.
 The second stage of the redevelopment was officially completed by December 1990.
 Fifty-nine shops from the old section were relocated to the new centre.
 The Hoyts 10 cinema complex opened on the third level on 26 December 1989 with 10 screens and 2,500 seats.